bazelbuild/bazel/site/docs/skylark/config.md

 [End to end example](https://github.com/bazelbuild/examples/tree/HEAD/rules/starlark_configurations/multi_arch_binary)

-[Outgoing edge transition](#outgoing-edge-transitions) can map a single input configuration to two or more output configurations.
-These are defined in Starlark by returning a list of dictionaries in the transition implementation function.
+[Outgoing edge transitions](#outgoing-edge-transitions) can map a single input configuration to two or more output configurations.
+This is useful for defining rules that bundle multi-architecture code.

+1:2+ transitions are defined by returning a list of dictionaries in the transition implementation function.

 ```python
 # example/transitions/transitions.bzl